scikit-hep/uproot-browser/src/uproot_browser/tui/README.md

 also use the VIM keys: `j` to move down, `k` to move up, `l` to open a folder, and `h` to close a folder.

+You can also open the command palette with `ctrl-p`, which gives you some options like changing the theme, writing out an SVG, or quitting the program.

 ## Plotting

 Histograms, rectangular simple data (e.g. TTree's), and jagged arrays can